Amit-Tomar/bioimage-analysis/docs/Researchers/index.md

 2. [Angel Alfonso](https://sites.google.com/site/aacruzr/)

+3. [Network of Europian bio-image analysts ](http://eubias.org/NEUBIAS/) has lots of resources on this topic.

 ## Forums

 1. [Image SC](https://forum.image.sc/) allows you to discuss specific image analysis tasks and get help on how to get them done using different kind of tools.